-S. Africa's Zuma Leaves Office As He Entered — Accused Of Corruption
+South Africa's Zuma Leaves Office As He Entered — Accused Of Corruption

 Jacob Zuma became South Africa's president in 2009 amid suspicions of corruption.
 After nine years in office, and many more allegations, he resigned Wednesday after his own African National Congress party told him it was time to go.